shaise/FreeCAD_FastenersWB/README.md

 </details>

 #### Release Notes
+* V0.5.35  07 Jan 2025:  Complete translation support by @hasecilu.
+                       - Fix cut on GN505 fasteners by @hasecilu.
 * V0.5.34  25 Dec 2024:  Fix transparency compatibility with post 1.0 FreeCAD.
                        - Make fasteners loadable via preferences and other WB by @APEbbers
 * V0.5.33  27 Nov 2024:  Fix cache clearing on 3dprint settings change by @wavexx.
 * V0.5.32  24 Nov 2024:  Update translations from CrowdIn by @hasecilu.
 * V0.5.31  17 Nov 2024:  Fix generation of DIN 6330 hex nut by @UR-0.